mzbac/webjet/README.md

 #Introduction

 This application is written by javascript/ES2015.
 The backend is built on top of Express.
-By JS's async naturel, it needs to perform multiple asynchronous API calls and one relay on another.
-Additionaly, our test API server is very flakey.
+It needs to perform multiple asynchronous API calls and one relay on another.
+Additionally, our test API server is very unstable.
 Those added a lof of complexities of API request logics on error, re-try, timeout handling.
 I reckon Rxjs's simpler async and data flow would fit these requirements well so I used Rxjs to handle those async API requests.

 The frontend is built on react,redux,redux-observable.
 I might have over engineered it.
-It just provids a simple button to fetch movies and display cheapest movies on screen.
-I just put Rxjs here to demostrate its usage.
-I have also written filtering cheapest movies logic on frontend code by follewing consideration:
+It just provides a simple button to fetch movies and display cheapest movies on screen.
+I just put Rxjs here to demonstrate its usage.
+I have also written filtering cheapest movies logic on frontend code by following consideration:
-- In regards to calability, currently it only displays cheapest, it may needs to dispaly most expensive movies or particular cinema's movies later on.
-If frontend has already had full date of movies, we just need to chagne frontend code.
+- In regards to scalability, currently it only displays cheapest, it may needs to display most expensive movies or particular cinema's movies later on.
+If frontend has already had full date of movies, we just need to change frontend code.

 - In regards to save server's resources, let frontend code to do as much work as they can.